Jonathan002/route-master-example/README.md

   ) {
     // Add module data via Route Master API.. const lazyFactoryRoutes: ModuleFactoryRoutes = {
+      // NOTE: Module names are used to match up with the modules injector in Route Master..
+          // Make sure all modules registered to RouteMaster are unique in name.
       moduleName: 'AppRoutingModule',
       moduleFactory: this.componentFactoryResolver,
       moduleInjector: this.injector,